Honors & Awards

 Personal

-The daughter of Brad and Ashley Nissley, Logan was born Oct.
-3, 2004 in Bismarck, N.D.
+The daughter of Brad and Ashley Nissley, Logan was born in Bismarck, N.D.
 She has a younger brother, Garrett.
-A child, youth and family studies major, Logan was a CSC Academic All-District VII and an Academic All-Big Ten selection in 2025.
-She earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring of 2024.
-She was also a member of the 2024 Tom Osborne Citizenship Team.
+A child, youth and family studies major, Logan was an Academic All-District VII selection by the College Sports Communicators in 2025.
+She was also a Big Ten Distinguished Scholar and an Academic All-Big Ten choice following her sophomore season.

 She selected Nebraska over Gonzaga, Minnesota, Utah and Iowa.